HOME | About Us » About Majlis Khuddāmul Ahmadiyya Uganda

 MKA Uganda has a longstanding reputation of working with Uganda charitiesincluding Humanity First Uganda, visiting Hospital, Prisons and KCCA (Kampala City Council Authority).
 This work ranges from assisting the charities with fundraising to organising their charity events.

 Additionally, MKA Uganda has been working with the Nakasero Blood Bank for several years and is now a regular donor provider throughout its branches in the Uganda.
 Blood donation sessions are now held at various mosques belonging to the Ahmadiyya Muslim Community.
 These are open to all.
+During National Ijtema (Annual Convention) and Jalsa Salana there is massive Blood donation for most particpants for the three days that the events last.

 Health and Fitness